ORG 6499 Cultural Diversity and Individual Differences

 ORG 6358 Evaluating the Impact of Health Promotion Interventions*

 This course examines various means for tracking the costs of disease and injuries to businesses, assessing the severity of health issues and documenting the benefits to organizations from effective health promotion interventions.
 Students will research the impact of health issues on business, such as medical and prescription costs, absenteeism, disability, and productivity.
 This course explores various tools to measure the severity of health problems such as health risk assessments, biometric screenings, and culture audits.
 Students learn how the raw data from various parts of the organization can be applied to track the impact of the program on individuals, departments, and the organization's bottom line.
 Topics include quantitative and qualitative outcome measures and tools to measure ROI (return on investment, other financial metrics, and key indicators).
+Prerequisite: completion of all required coursework.

 Total Credits 39